thomas9t/spatial-econ-cnn/README.md

 5. **Prepare Training Data**: Next, we process the HDF5 file produced in step 3 into a form suitable for use in tensorflow.
 In this phase, we also match each image with its ground truth label (e.g. the outcome to be predicted), partition the data into train, validation, and test sets, and strip off the overlap that GoogleEarth engine adds (e.g. the KernelSize parameter in GEE).
 This is performed in `prep_data_levels.py` and `prep_data_diffs.py` for levels and diffs models repsectively.
 The script `prep_data_testing.py` prepares data for final prediction.
 This is done separately, because we use a slightly different format for prediction data than for training models.
 Finally, to improve processing speed by TensorFlow, we split the large TFrecord files producted by these scripts into small shards that can be loaded more efficiently.
 This is performed in `shard_data.py`.

-The output of this phase is made available here [GoogleDrive](https://drive.google.com/drive/folders/1UoI9ssWVz9pGJY9wXEYQrGjzuwEdnlYY?usp=sharing).
+The output of this phase is made available in the data folder here [GoogleDrive](https://drive.google.com/drive/folders/1UgE9rTIyKP_q8Ujfad3bPLdQvz2Z3Xx0?usp=sharing).
 Users who wish to use our existing data, but experiment with new model architectures may download this data, and uncompress (`tar -xvf ...`) it to the `data` sub-folder of this repository.

 ## Phase (2) - Model Training and Validation: `code/train_test_models`